uswds/uswds/CONTRIBUTING.md

 ### 💡 Proposing feature requests or enhancements

 If you’ve got an idea on how something could work better (enhancement) or on new functionality (feature request) for the Design System, we want to hear about it.
-Here’s a few steps to help you submit an enhancement or feature request.
+Here are a few steps to help you submit an enhancement or feature request.

 #### 1. Check the backlog of current feature requests